daniel3735928559/guppy/doc/editor_api.md

 * `GuppyBackend`: The business logic of the editor.
 Understands how to maneuver a cursor through an XML document.
 An editor instance, say `myGuppy`, has an instance of this class as `myGuppy.backend`.

-* `GuppyDoc`: For manipulating standalone documents.
-For example, if you have an XML string and want to load it as a Guppy document, convert it to LaTeX, or run an XPath query on it, this class has that functionality.

 ### `Guppy`